nwtobbe/BareProx/README.md

 Done.
+Fixed edit storage on netapp, return to correct page when clicking on save Fixed view under edit and create sched.
+Fixed account page
+Fixed when creating backup, only select that are marked as used in proxmox and storage Fixed timeschedule for hourly.
+Docker compose + build instructions
 Fixed minor issue with schedules.
 AutoBuildVersion
 fix install db / first run
 Add lock for snapshots / clones
 Timezones under settings
-Fix in restorecontroller ClusterName = "ProxMox", Added Self signed certificate creation
+Fix in restorecontroller ClusterName = "ProxMox",
+Add select storage svm:s for primary, volumes to use
+	and use it in functions
+Add select storage svms: for secondary, volumes to use
+	and user it in functions
+Added Self signed certificate creation
 Fixed local Timezone for snapshots
 New date/time formatting for snapshots
-Added UserManagement
+Fix create backup so you only can select volumes that have nfs and are in use by proxmox Added UserManagement
 Added paths for first run creation
 	volumes: